-The following applicability conditions must be met for all fields implementing the approved project activity: reducing N rate in corn cropping systems in the NCR.51
+The following applicability conditions must be met for all fields implementing the approved project activity: reducing N rate in corn cropping systems in the NCR.44

-- 1. The project area shall not contain any organic soils (e.g. histosols).52 - 2.
-N2O emissions reductions from reducing N rates of The mean annual temperature on all fields in the project area must be between 600 mm and 1200 mm (see Figure 5.2 below).53 - 3.
+- 1. The project area shall not contain any organic soils (e.g. histosols).
+45 - 2.
+The mean annual precipitation on all fields in the project area must be between 600 mm and 1200 mm (see Figure 5.2 below).46 - 3.
 The project area shall not include irrigated corn cropping systems.
-However, emergency irrigation to prevent crop failure in years of severe drought will be allowed in systems that are typically not irrigated.54 - 4.
-The project area shall not include tile-drained fields. - 2.5.
-Both synthetic and as well as organic fertilizer N sources must be accounted formay be applied to project fields.
+However, emergency irrigation to prevent crop failure in years of severe drought will be allowed in systems that are typically not irrigated.
+47 - The project area shall not include tile-drained fields. - 5.
+Both synthetic as well as organic fertilizer may be applied to project fields.
 However, only N2O emission reductions from reductions in the synthetic N rate shall be credited.
-Synthetic fertilizers55 may be applied in dry form (e.g. granular urea, ammonium nitrate) or liquid form (e.g. urea ammonium nitrate, UAN).
-Eligible organicOrganic fertilizers may be liquid or solid, and may include unprocessed manure (e.g. beef cattle manure, hog manure, digester effluent and/or solids), other unprocessed organics (e.g. compost) and processed
+Synthetic fertilizers may be applied in dry form (e.g. granular urea, ammonium nitrate) or liquid form (e.g. urea ammonium nitrate, UAN).
+Organic fertilizers may be liquid or solid, and may include unprocessed manure (e.g. beef cattle manure, hog manure, digester effluent and/or solids), other unprocessed organics (e.g. compost) and processed commercial organic fertilizers.
+On any particular field, a number of different fertilizer types can be applied. - 6.
+Total organic N applied may increase or decrease in the project area.
+However, total annual N applied (synthetic and organic) must decrease below baseline levels.
+Only

-50 Throughout Section 5, equations will distinguish between calculations which must be performed at the field versus aggregate level.
+&lt;sup>43 Throughout Section 5, equations will distinguish between calculations which must be performed at the field versus aggregate level.
 For a single-field project, the entire project area is comprised of only the single field.
 As such, in this section, when guidance is provided for the aggregate, but not the single-field project, the guidance should be assumed to apply to both.

-51 "Corn cropping systems" includes both corn grown for grain and corn grown for silage.
+44 "Corn cropping systems" includes both corn grown for grain and corn grown for silage.